Capitol Hill Block Party: Controversy

-The three day event has received criticism and protestations due to its effects on local businesses that are located on the streets that the event takes place on.
-Complaints regarding the event begin to circulate around the significant decrease in sales that many businesses experience throughout the days of the festival.
-In 2019, although increased visitation to the area, 39% businesses surveyed for the Capitol Hill Special Events assessment claimed that business decreased as a result of the event.
-The quality of interaction with businesses in this area, including vandalism and littering, are further areas of complaints; there have been instances of trespassers attempting to use the property of nearby shops to illegally enter the festival.
-Parking and traffic contribute to the concerns of the businesses that were surveyed.
+The three day event has received criticism and protestations due to its effects on local businesses located within the festival's borders.
+Complaints regarding the event begin to circulate regarding the significant decrease in sales that many businesses experience throughout the duration of the festival.
+In 2019, despite increased visitation to the area, 39% businesses surveyed for the Capitol Hill Special Events assessment claimed that business decreased as a result of the event.
+The quality of interaction with businesses in this area, including vandalism and littering, have been further areas for complaint; there have been instances of trespassers attempting to use the properties of nearby shops to illegally enter the festival.
+Parking and traffic also contribute to the concerns of the businesses that were surveyed.
 Likewise, residents within and near the party grounds complain of loud noise preventing them from being able to sleep through the late hours of the event.

-Many concerns and controversy regarding the event are about accessibility and physical safety.
-The increase of tickets to attend the event have become a common complaint about the accessibility to the block party.
-Moreover, the size of the audience at the various stages is of concern, with individuals describing difficulty with mobility while in the crowds in the fenced areas.
-The fences pose a safety issue and block visibility to local businesses.
-In 2019, changes were required to be made to certain aspects of the physical layout of the outside area of the event to adapt to the needs of the surrounding stores and restaurants.
+Much customer dissatisfaction regarding the event stems from concerns for accessibility and physical safety.
+The increase in quantity of tickets for the block party have become a common complaint.
+Growing audience sizes, especially for popular acts, have raised safety concerns, most infamously at Chappell Roan's 2024 set.
+Temporary boundaries erected during the festival have also been cited as a safety issue and an impediment to the visibility of local businesses.